-- 4 TBI data volumes are provided for this tutorial: MP-RAGE, FLAIR, GRE, and SWI. - MP-RAGE: this is an anatomical volume acquired using a T1-weighted sequence, in which white matter has higher intensity than gray matter - To explore a TBI-related lesion in this patient: - 1 link the views using S

-- 3 navigate to slice 112 using the slider ( - The lesion associated with open-head TBI becomes apparent as a hypo-intensity located in the parieto-occipital region (see circle to the right)
+- 4 TBI data volumes are provided for this tutorial: MP-RAGE, FLAIR, GRE, and SWI. - MP-RAGE: this is an anatomical volume acquired using a T1-weighted sequence, in which white matter has higher intensity than gray matter - To explore a TBI-related lesion in this patient: - 1 Hover over to reveal the dropdown menu.
+(Click to pin the menu) - 2 Click ( " ) to reveal more menu options - 3 Link the views using ( ) - 4 Select the MP-RAGE.nii volume from the background drop-down menu and navigate to slice 0 using the slider - The lesion associated with open-head TBI becomes apparent as a hypo-intensity located in the parieto-occipital region (see circle to the right)